 Every year, millions of dollars are donated to not-for-profit organizations.
-In these cases, the money that's supposed to go to an organization's causes can be diverted to thieves.
-Not-for-profits aren't immune to the threat of fraud from their own employees.
+But in some cases, the money intended for an organization's charitable causes are diverted by thieves.
+The fact is that nonprofits aren't immune to the threat of occupational fraud, or fraud involving employees.

-Preventing internal fraud within a not-for-profit organization requires many of the same approaches that for-profit companies use.
+Preventing occupational fraud within a not-for-profit requires many of the same approaches that for-profit companies use.
 However, there are unique issues to consider.
 The following are best practices for nonprofits:

 - Open mail in a common area, not at an employee's desk.
 Unopened mail should be delivered to one container, opened, logged, and placed in a second container.

-- Have a third employee or manager who is not involved in the mail opening process retrieve the deposits placed in the second basket, review the log prepared during the process, verify that all donations are accounted for and prepare the bank deposit.
+- Have a third employee or manager who isn't involved in the mail opening process retrieve the deposits placed in the second basket, review the log prepared during the process, verify that all donations are accounted for and prepare the bank deposit.

 - Make bank deposits on a daily basis to prevent theft of checks from within the office.
 While waiting to be deposited, checks should be placed in a safe that requires two unique access codes to open.

-- Ensure that a manager level employee reviews the logs, bank deposit information and entries made in the organizations financial records for accuracy.
+- Ensure that a manager-level employee reviews the logs, bank deposit information and entries made in your organization's financial records.

-2. Force employees to take time off.
-Most embezzlement schemes require that the perpetrator performs regular maintenance to ensure that the theft remains hidden from co-workers and management.
+2. Require employees to take time off.
+In most embezzlement schemes, the perpetrator performs regular "maintenance" to ensure that the theft remains hidden from coworkers and management.

-Employees who refuse to use their allotted vacation may be overly dedicated or prefer work to home but they also may be committing fraud.
-If you see employees who are obviously sick yet refuse to take time off, there may be cause for concern.
+Employees who refuse to use their allotted vacation may be overly dedicated.
+But they also may be committing fraud.
+If you see employees who are obviously sick refusing to go home, there may be cause for concern.
 Not only will sick employees potentially infect others, they may also be working to ensure that their schemes remain hidden.
-It is impossible to determine an overly dedicated staff member from an embezzler without further investigation.
-To simplify matters require that all employees, regardless of function, use their vacation allotment and when appropriate, their sick time.
+It's hard to determine a hard worker from an embezzler without further investigation.
+So require that all employees, regardless of function, use their vacation time and, when appropriate, their sick time.

-If your organization has concerns that an employee may be committing fraud, use the time while that employee is on vacation to conduct a review of their work.
-Make sure that you have a suitably qualified fraud investigator involved to ensure that the investigation complies with your organization's policies -- as well as the law.
+If your organization has concerns that an employee may be committing fraud, conduct a review of their work while they're on vacation.
+Consider hiring a forensic accounting specialist to ensure that the employee and the department are complying with your organization's anti-fraud policies — as well as the law.

 3. Engage your donors.
-From time to time, contact donors to verify how much money they have donated during the year.
-If your organization uses an accountant to produce financial statements, the verification of donations can be included in that process.
-If a donor disagrees with the amount of the donations shown in your organization's records, this may be an innocent mistake or it may be an indication of inaccurate accounting or worse.
-In either event, discrepancies should be investigated to determine the reasons for differences.
+From time to time, contact donors to verify how much they've donated during the year.
+If your organization uses an accountant to prepare financial statements, the verification of donations can be included in that process.
+If a donor disagrees with the amount of the donations shown in your organization's records, this may be an innocent mistake or it may be a sign of fraud.
+In either event, discrepancies should be investigated.

 4. Employ data analytics.
-It is helpful to monitor the amount and frequency of donor contributions over time.
+Use analytics to keep track of the amount and frequency of donor contributions over time.
 Pay particular attention to donors who contribute on a monthly basis and suddenly cease doing so.
 If the number of checks or the amount of donations changes drastically over the course of a quarter or six-month period, consider contacting the donor to confirm the amounts donated to date.

-6. Don't have a culture of too much trust.
+6. Don't trust too much.
 The spirit with which many not-for-profits operate can produce a culture that erroneously assumes employees and volunteers would never commit fraud.
 You should apply the same rigor to preventing fraud as for-profit companies.

 8. Don't go it alone.
-Periodically, your board should commission reviews of the organization's anti-fraud program.
-A targeted review of your efforts not only ensures that potential gaps are uncovered, it also shows employees that your organization is serious about preventing fraud.
-It raises the workplace "perception of detection" that if employees decide to commit fraud, they'll be quickly caught.
+Periodically, your board should commission reviews of your internal controls or anti-fraud program.
+A targeted review of your efforts helps ensure that potential gaps are uncovered and shows employees your organization is serious about preventing fraud.
+It raises the workplace "perception of detection" that if employees try to steal, they'll be caught.